dori-dev/send-rockets-to-Mars-with-AI/README.md

 ## Run the Code

 ```
-python main.py
+python3 main.py
 ```

 ## Change
-- in the constant.py
 - You can change the POPULATION_SIZE, ROCKET_LIFESPAN and MUTATION_RATE constant variables to change generations.
 - You can change the BH_DIST, STARS_COUNT, BLACKHOLES_COUNT, constant variables to change GUI.
+- You can change the calculations in calculate_fitness method in Rocket class to obtain different outputs!

 #
 ## Project Tree